Vicky Hill (Director)

 Vicky also has a special interest is in the area of chronic pain and loves educating her patients about the intricacies of pain.

 Vicky’s other major passions in life are travel, music, cooking and knitting.
-She is also a keen sports person, enjoying climbing, tennis, mountain biking, tramping, wake-boarding and snowboarding.
+She is a member of the Wanaka Ukulele’s and is also a keen sports person, enjoying climbing, tennis, mountain biking, tramping, wake-boarding and snowboarding.

 Catherine Anderson (née Lyness)